 Everyone had a different opinion on the matter.
 Some said that phone services will be restored by evening, some said a couple of days, and a few quoted a week.

-Not much happened in the day.
+Not much happened during the day.
 Gunjit arrived by noon.
-We just sat down, talked a bit and went to Asrar’s place at 2 pm.
+We just sat down, talked a bit, and went to Asrar’s place at 2 pm.
 Our lunch was hosted by Asrar and by 5 pm, we were back at the hotel.